 In case you want to experience some camping as well, you carry your own gear and pitch your tent at a suitable place at Kheerganga.
 There were several spots at the top where camping would be an awesome experience.

 There are goods of basic necessities available at Kheerganga.
 I have even heard that they even have opened a shopping mart kind of thing uphill; crazy isn’t?

 The Legend of Kheerganga

-According to the locals, it was the time when Lord Shiva asked their son Karthikey and Ganesh to travel around the world.
-Lord Ganesh, thinking that the whole world lies at his parent’s feet, just circumferenced around Shiva and Parvati.
+According to the locals, it was the time when Lord Shiva asked his sons Karthikey and Ganesh to travel around the world.
+Lord Ganesh, thinking that the whole world lies at his parent’s feet, just walked in a circle around Shiva and Parvati.
 Whereas Lord Karthikey embarked on his journey of the world tour.
 Impressed by Ganesha’s wit, Shiva made him the king.
 Years after Karthikey returned home, he saw that Ganesh was made the king and was enjoying all the powers and facilities he had expected being an elder brother.

 Even now, one can see the white rubber-like particles (malai) along with the hot flowing water.
 The water remains boiling hot throughout the year and is said to be rich in natural minerals and can cure stomach related disorders.
 Lord Shiva liked this place so much that he decided to stay here.
 It is said that Lord Shiva himself meditated here for thousands of years.

 As such you won’t feel any major oxygen change but still, I would suggest to keep smoking and drinking under control.
 Alcohol is strictly prohibited at Kheerganga but some cafe owners won’t mind you drinking at their place.

 If you were trekking during the rainy season or at the time when the snow melts, you will find the rocks to be very slippery.
 You must practice extra precaution while trekking during these seasons; and even more so during the descent which is more dangerous than the climb at these times.